-Some doctors and surgeons recommend unnecessary medical procedures and treatments – some may do so intentionally and others may do so unintentionally.
+Some doctors and surgeons recommend unnecessary medical procedures and treatments – some may do so intentionally, and others may do so unintentionally.
 In the former case, a doctor may be guilty of fraud and could face criminal as well as civil liability.
-But in the latter case, victims may still hold the doctor liable in a medical malpractice case if he or she was negligent in ordering the unnecessary surgery or treatment if it caused them harm.
+But in the latter case, victims may still hold the doctor liable in a medical malpractice case if they were negligent in ordering the unnecessary surgery or treatment if it caused harm.
+If you were harmed by the intentional or unintentional actions of a doctor, an unnecessary procedure attorney in Fort Lauderdale can help you take legal action.
+Chalik & Chalik Injury lawyers will help you file against the at-fault party and claim damages.
+Contact our legal team to schedule an appointment.

 Patients Have Recourse if Harmed by an Unnecessary Surgery